shobrook/sequitur/README.md

 # sequitur

 `sequitur` is a collection of autoencoders for different types of sequence data, ranging from sequences of numbers to sequences of images.
-It's built on PyTorch and meant to be very simple to use –– training and using an autoencoder takes only two lines of code:
+It's built on PyTorch and very simple to use –– training and using an autoencoder takes only two lines of code:

 ```python
 import torch